WalletWasabi/WalletWasabi/WalletWasabi.Backend/README.md

 #### Handling Reorgs

   If the answer to the `filters` request is not found, then the client steps back one block and queries the filters with that previous hash.
 This can happen multiple times.
-This will only happen when blockchain reorganization has occured.
+This will only happen when blockchain reorganization has occurred.

 ### Controller: ChaumianCoinJoin, Coin: BTC